Last updated: 3 June 2026

 LCM Index Reading

-For contractors and developers, the key issue is no longer simply whether the Building Safety Regulator is slow.
+For contractors and developers, the issue is still not limited to whether the Building Safety Regulator is slow.
 The stronger question is whether a project’s design maturity, evidence ownership, Golden Thread structure and consultant coordination are sufficient to avoid revision loops, procurement drag and programme uncertainty.
+A 75% headline approval rate still means one in four decisions is not a straightforward approval.

 Why This Index Matters